netdata/learn/docs/cloud/visualize/interact-new-charts.md

 ### Resize

-Click-and-drag the icon on the bottom-right corner of any chart.
+To resize the chart, click-and-drag the icon on the bottom-right corner of any chart.
 To restore the chart to its original height, double-click the same icon.

 ![AjqnkIHB9H.gif](https://images.zenhubusercontent.com/60b4ebb03f4163193ec31819/1bcc6a0a-a58e-457b-8a0c-e5d361a3083c)